gf-mse/maas-api/README.md

 There is however a [CLI](https://github.com/maas/maas/tree/master/src) written in python.
 This allows all the functionality to be used.

-To add, Jelle Helsen's code is very well written -- simple and clean, so it is relatively easy work with.
+To add, Jelle Helsen's code is very well written -- simple and clean, so it is relatively easy to work with.

 <a id="orgfb84d69"></a>